pdadial/pyComm/README.md

   * Simulation of transmission and reception over a noisy (AWGN) channel.
   * Perform parity test at the receiver.
 If the received data is different from parity setting at the transmitter do an automatic-repeat-request and retransmit the word.
   * Determine bit error rate and the ratio of the total number of ARQs to the number of pixels.
-  * Plot an n I-Q constellation diagram.
+  * Plot an I-Q constellation diagram.
 * Forward Error Correction: Block codes, Convolutional Codes
 * Differential Coding
 * Costas Loop